Optical Shelving: Suppressed Fluorescence: A qRule Analysis

-The nRules are four auxiliary rules that govern the behavior of individual quantum mechanical systems.
-They are listed in Ref.\ 5 together with examples that cover microscopic systems as well as macroscopic systems, with or without an observer.
-They are presumed to be universally applicable to any non-relativistic system.
-In the following, these rules are applied to the shelving problem.
-The system considered consists of a single atom and two laser beams.
-A photon detector is not present because we assume that the shelving phenomena described above is objective -- it does not depend on an external detector or observer of any kind.
+The qRules are three rules that govern the behavior of quantum mechanical systems beyond the dynamic prnciple.
+They are listed in Ref.
+5 together with examples involving microscopic systems as well as macroscopic systems, with or without an observer.
+They are asssumed to be universal and are applied below to the shelving problem.
+A photon detector is not present because we assume that the shelving phenomena described above is objective -- it does not depend on an external detector or observer making a so-called ``null measurement".
+The initial state of the system at $t_0$ is given by